-For years I used my cheapo bike nary a hint of trouble.
-Then 10 years ago, I started dropping in on Al Carlson’s Show-and-Go.
+For years I used my cheapo bike with nary a hint of trouble.
+Then around 2010, I started dropping in on Al Carlson’s Show-and-Go.
 Probably like many of you, I was in denial; I told myself I could quit any time.
 By the time I admitted I was hooked, I’d dragged a bike bag through an airport or three.

 I joined EBTC in 1982 to participate in day and weekend touring bike trips organized by the club.
 I stayed with the club to enjoy the friendships I made through the club.
 My favorite experiences with the club has been the longer trips in such destinations such as the Gulf Islands, Silver Triangle and Jasper – Banff.

 I have been an EBTC member since 2015.
 I started after my husband joined.
 He started doing the Wednesday Show n’ Go rides.
 I then joined him on those rides.
 At first, I rode a heavy hybrid bike; it was at the start of my second year that I bought a road bike.
 Since then, I have not stopped cycling (road, mountain, winter fat bike) or buying bikes (I am a proponent of N+1).

 Six years ago, I visited Denmark and Sweden and was so impressed at all the cyclists and cycling paths.
 Cyclists were everywhere, riding all kinds of bikes.
 I decided then that I could do this too.
 And I did!
 I bought my first bike, a hybrid, and completed my first Tour de l’Alberta where I discovered EBTC.